osrf/gazebo_tutorials/contrib_code/tutorial.md

 >    PUBLIC CLASSES
 >    PROTECTED CLASSES
 >    PRIVATE CLASSES
->    PUBLIC MEMBER VARIABLES
+>    PUBLIC MEMBER VARIABLES (there shouldn't be any, expect in special
->    PROTECTED MEMBER VARIABLES
+>      circumstances)
->    PRIVATE MEMBER VARIABLES
+>    PRIVATE MEMBER VARIABLES (consider using the private data pointer,
+>      PIMPL, idiom)
 >    FRIEND DEFINITIONS
 > }
+>
+> Protected member variables should not exist in a class.
+>
+> Operator overloads should be treated the same as other functions.

 # Reduce Code Duplication